Finite Element and Machine Learning Modeling of Autogenous Self-Healing Concrete: Modeling Approach

 Figure~\ref{fig:fea_vs_ml} shows a comparison of computational requirements between physics-based FEA and trained ML models.
 FEA requires multiple computational stages including mesh generation, PDE discretization, linear system assembly, iterative solution, and postprocessing, with the sparse linear system solver representing the most computationally intensive component.
 Conversely, ML inference requires only input data preprocessing and model evaluation, generating output predictions within milliseconds.
 However, it should be noted that ML model training requires substantial computational resources for training data generation through systematic FEA simulations and iterative parameter optimization via backpropagation.

 The training of the ML models proceeded as follows.
-One million data points using various crack width indicator $\sigma$, cement availability $\gamma$, and time $t$ values were used to generate $H$, the healing variable that is equal to 0 when not fully healed and 1 when fully healed.
-Five standard classification models were trained to learn the binary classification function $H(\sigma, \gamma, t)$.
-Namely, they were the K-Nearest Neighbor (KNN), Logistic Regression, Naive Bayes, Support Vector Machine (SVM), and Neural Network Models.
+A dataset of 1100 simulation samples was generated from the CDM by systematically varying the crack width indicator $\sigma$, cement availability smoothing length $\gamma$, and crack orientation $\beta$ over the parameter ranges detailed in Table~\ref{tab:ml_constants}.
+All parameters were normalized to zero mean and unit variance using z-score normalization.
+For each parameter combination, the healing time $H$ was computed as the time required to heal 95\% of the damage.
+Other parameters were kept constant.
+Specifically, their values were $\alpha$ = 0.01, $D_{\text{intact}}$ = $10^{-8}\frac{\text{cm}^2}{\text{s}}$, and $D_{\text{cracked}}$ = $10^{-7}\frac{\text{cm}^2}{\text{s}}$.
+The dataset was partitioned into training (60\%), validation (20\%), and test (20\%) subsets for model development and evaluation.
+Five standard regression models were trained to learn the regression function $H(\sigma, \gamma, \beta)$.
+Namely, they were the Gaussian Process, Ridge Regression, Random Forest, eXtreme Gradient Boosting (XGBoost), and Neural Network Models.
 All of the models were trained out-of-the-box with the default parameters except for the neural network.
-Implementation utilized the TensorFlow and scikit-learn python libraries.
+For the neural network, a 3-32-32-1 architecture with ReLU activation, dropout=0.2, learning rate=0.001, batch size=32, and 100 epochs was used.
+To interpret model predictions and quantify feature importance, SHapley Additive exPlanations (SHAP) values were computed for each input feature.
+The feature contributions are visualized using both bar charts and summary plots.
+Implementation utilized the latest releases of the TensorFlow, scikit-learn, XGBoost, and SHAP libraries in Python.